 Now that the rate of release of Bitcoins was decided, the next question was ‘Who will receive the newly created Bitcoins?’

 When you make a transaction with your money that you have stored in a bank account, the bank essentially records the transactions and maintains your balance for future reference.
-These records act as a proof of transfer in case someone claims otherwise.
+These records act as proof of transfer in case someone claims otherwise.
 Bitcoin performs the same function of storing a record of all transactions and account balances on a database.
 It requires a computer to validate and save these transactions onto the Bitcoin database.
 Now, unlike banks (where the process of recording transactions is done by a specific authority), in Bitcoin’s case, anyone can offer their computers to record the transactions onto the database.

 Bitcoin has made this process extremely simple.
-All you need to do is run a software provided by the Bitcoin development team and run it.
+All you need to do is run software provided by the Bitcoin development team and run it.
 The people who offered their computers for this purpose were called ‘Miners’ and the process of recording transactions was called ‘Mining’.
-These ‘Miners’ were the ones who were awarded with the newly created Bitcoins.
-People who offered more computational powers i.e. more powerful computers were awarded with more Bitcoins.
+These ‘Miners’ were the ones who were awarded the newly created Bitcoins.
+People who offered more computational powers i.e. more powerful computers were awarded more Bitcoins.

 This successfully solved the problem of Bitcoin distribution.
 Now that the miners started earning lots of Bitcoins, they eventually started to trade with it.
 Gradually, as Bitcoin gained popularity, it started being accepted by various merchants and transactions in Bitcoin became popular.
 Since the number of Bitcoins in circulation was growing slower as compared to the people who started using Bitcoin, its price started to increase.